allan-bonadio/recruit-o-dex/README.md

 ### each time to run

 To start it, run `./start` or `npm start`, which will start up mongo, the server & the app in the right order, and only if needed.
-And open a Chrome window onto the webapp.
+And it'll open a Chrome window onto the webapp.

 To shut down all three, run `./stop` or `npm stop`.
 It will stop all three, in turn.

 To mess with one or another independently, read the script and act accordingly.
 The start and stop scripts will carefully start up or shut down each of the three depending on whether they're running.

 ### Concurrency

 Do not have two mongoDB daemons or rodexServer.js daemons running at once.
 Must be one each.
 The webapp can be shown on multiple tabs, just as long as they're talking to the same server.

-Maybe you coulld have two rodex servers, if at different ports, and your web pages would have to go to one or the other.
+Maybe you could have two rodex servers, if at different ports, and your web pages would have to go to one or the other.
 Not too useful.
+Never tried it.

-### Restarting
+### Restarting Job Search

 When they can you, do this to reset the DB:
 - make sure backups/archives has a folder for the last time I was jobsearching.
 If not, use backup.sh